HiddevH/visualrec/README.md

 gcloud compute --project "feisty-beacon-215611" ssh --zone "europe-west2-c" "mauricerichard91@face-cog-gunicorn" -- -R 52698:localhost:52698

 On local computer:
-Install atom from https://atom.io/ and from the homepage "install packages -> remote atom"
+Install atom from https://atom.io/ and from the application homepage "install packages -> remote atom"
 Then "packages -> remote atom -> start server"
 Then use sudo ratom exampletext.txt command on VM to edit files locally.